 Here endeth the page

 What now?
-Email me via my button.
-Maybe then we could swap phone numbers and do talking.
+If you need some advice about copywriting, email me via my button.
+Then we could maybe swap numbers and do talking.
 On the phone.
+I know.
 Who even does that any more?
-I know.
-But we could be naughty and buck the trend.
+Let's be naughty and buck the trend.

 Then again, maybe you'd like to hang out on the internet for a while longer.
 In which case, the button of mystery beckons...